geehaad/DNS-data-classification/README.md

 Binary classification aiming to predict data exfiltration via DNS.

 implement a binary classifier aiming at predicting data exfiltration via DNS.
-In this exercise there will be two tasks graded individually.
-You are expected to implement two predictive modeling solutions: the static model, and another solution that adapts through time.
+Implement two predictive modeling solutions: the static model, and another solution that adapts through time.

 For both problems you will have 2 independent datasets, that should be treated accordingly: